-If a young artist does chew on a crayon, or eat some glue, use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
-If paint splashes into the eyes, call Poison Control quickly.
+If a young artist does chew on a crayon, eat some glue, or splash paint in the eyes, use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
 Expert help is free, confidential, and available 24 hours a day.

 Evelyn Waring, RN, BSN

 Terman SM.
 Treatment of ocular super glue instillation.
 Journal of Trauma-Injury Infection & Critical Care.
 2009;66: E70-71. doi: 10.1097/01.ta.0000239358.51680.82

 When children use art products, read the label carefully and follow the instructions.
 Don't eat or drink while using art products.
 And wash up skin, equipment, and the play area after use.

 Case 1: A 3-year-old boy tried to glue his own eyelids together with Krazy Glue®.
 An hour later, Poison Control was consulted by a nurse practitioner (NP) in the emergency room.
 The child had dried glue around and on his eyelids and face.
 Poison Control recommended irrigating with warm water for 15 minutes, then applying an ophthalmic (for eye use) antibiotic ointment for 15 minutes to soften the dried glue and help prevent infection.
 Poison Control also advised not trying to pull off the dried glue which may cause eye or tissue damage.
 The nurse followed Poison Control's advice which was effective in softening and removing the glue.
 The child was released to home in good condition about 3 hours after getting into the glue.